fabiobosisio/ampatch/README.md

 npm i automerge@1.0.1-preview.7
 ```

-4. Clone the `amrw` repository to use the tool:
+4. Clone the `ampatch` repository to use the tool:

 ```
 git clone https://github.com/fabiobosisio/ampatch.git
 ```

-5. Use the editor inside the `/home/user/ampatch` directory
+5. Use the ampatch inside the `/home/user/ampatch` directory

 The versions used in the tests were:
 -   NPM v8.13.2